raspberrypilearning/flappy-astronaut/worksheet.md

 	speed = +1
 	```

-1. You can start just by illuminating a single LED, by adding a new `while` loop to the bottom of your script.
+1. You can start by illuminating a single LED.
+Add a new `while` loop to the bottom of your script:

 	```python
 	while not game_over: